Lawyers Handling Child Support Modifications

-Attorneys at Massachusetts Family Law Group know how to give you the best chance at prevailing on either side of the modification proposal.
+Attorneys at Pollack Law Group, P.C. know how to give you the best chance at prevailing on either side of the modification proposal.
 We handle child support modifications that incorporate changes in the ability of either spouse to pay or receive child support.
 In either case, the proposal must meet the standard for modification in Massachusetts; three years must have passed since the last support order, or there must be a significant change in circumstances.
 These changes can include:

 - Reduction or increase in either person's income and earning capacity